November 8, 2017

 The study, published in The Journal of Sexual Medicine, addressed a nationally representative sample of 1047 men and 2056 women ages 18-60.
 Women who used vibrators were also more likely to have engaged in sexual health promotion behaviors and reported higher levels of sexual functioning.

-The research also addresses concerns of side effects from vibrator use with results indicating that the vast majority of female vibrator users had never experienced any side effects and the few reported were rare and short-term.
+The research also addresses concerns about side effects from vibrator use with results indicating that the vast majority of female vibrator users had never experienced any side effects and the few reported were rare and short-term.

 The results of this study confirm what many therapists and sexual health experts have known for a while: good vibrations enhance your sexual health, satisfaction, and functioning.